xNaCly/blog/content/posts/2023/write-your-own-programming-language.md

 I use the iterator pattern to iterate over tokens and [ast](https://en.wikipedia.org/wiki/Abstract_syntax_tree)-Nodes.
-I make use of the visitor pattern to invoke the `.Eval()` function on the root of the ast, which will then evaluted all nodes until the leaf is hit.
-This creates a clean and nice looking code base and keeps the mental overhead low, because i can focus on one thing at a time.
+I make use of the visitor pattern to invoke the `.Eval()` function on the root of the AST, which will then evaluate all nodes until the leaf is hit.
+This creates a clean and nice looking code base and keeps the mental overhead low by separating creation and evaluation.

 ### Understanding the basics